 This decision usually comes down to cost, privacy, and space use.
 Studios often win on price.
 One-bedrooms often win on comfort and separation.

-Studios usually cost less than one-bedrooms in the same district.
+Studios usually cost less than apartments for rent in the same district.
 You may also spend less on furniture.
 Still, some serviced studios are priced close to basic one-bedrooms, so compare the full package, not the label.

 A one-bedroom gives a separate sleeping room and a door.
 That helps privacy and guest comfort.
 A studio stays open-plan.
 Some studios feel fine, but guests may feel “too close” in the same room.